-We have posted the most common frequently asked questions below.
-Should you need any information not answered below or elsewhere on the website, then please contact us for assistance.
+Below are our most frequently asked questions.
+Should you need any information that is not answered below or elsewhere on the website, then please contact us for assistance.

 Anyone who is interested in obtaining a professional Montessori qualification.
 You should also be passionate about creating the best education opportunities for all children.
 We have courses designed to meet diverse needs through our varied programmes.
 Our range of options allows for flexibility, affordability and quality training experiences.